 - Connect BIDs with other resources and organizations to help them best achieve results for the commercial districts they serve.

-There are currently 67 BIDs across the five boroughs.
+BIDs are doing innovative and vital work across the five boroughs.
 To see where they are and to learn more about them, see our BID Directory.

 For additional tools and resources to help start or run a BID, please visit the Neighborhood Development Resource Library.